0x3333/backup-rclone/README.md

 # backup-rclone

-This is a python script to manage profiles for [rclone](https://rclone.org/).
+This is a python script to manage profiles for [`rclone`](https://rclone.org/).

-_Simple, there is no dependencies, except for Python 3.5._
+_Simple, no dependencies, plaing Python 3.5._

-You can specify all settings, source, destination for a given profile.
-It is possible to run a specific profile or all profiles at once.
+You can specify all settings for a `rclone` profile, source, destination, pre/post executable commands, extra flags, etc. It is possible to run a specific profile or all profiles at once(When no profile is specified).

-The `source`/`destination` remotes must already exists on rclone config.
+The `source`/`destination` are remotes in `rclone` configuration, they must already exist.
 Use `rclone config` to create/edit.

 ## Usage